imagineLife/nodeWork/in-depth/errors/handling-errors.md

 ## Checking The Type Of Error

-In the catch, can 'interpret' the error
+In the catch, can 'interpret' the error type...

 ```js
 try {